RedHat-Healthcare/Demos-iDaaS/Connect-HL7/README.md

 ### Running the App: From Your Code Editor/IDE
 You can right click on Application.java file and select Run in the src directory.

+### Running the App from Command Line
+You will need to have built the application into a jar.

+1. You download the code
+2. You build the code into a jar
+3. Move the application.properties file from the \src\main\resources to where you would like it or just remember the location as it it will be needed later
+4. Make sure you have a Kafka instance up and running to process data with
+5. Go to a command line and execute java -jar <jarlocation>/<jarname.jar> --spring.config.location=file: ./<directory>/application.properties`

 Happy using and coding....